Do you need help communicating your needs and understanding your treatment?

-Advocates are independent of Clinical Partners.
+Advocates work with you independently and are not part of Clinical Partners.

 POhWER is a charity that helps people to be involved in decisions being made about their care.
 POhWER works in more than 100 local authority areas, across England, delivering the full range of statutory and non-statutory advocacy services.
 Call POhWER's support centre on 0300 456 2370 for advice.

 SeAp Advocacy gives advocacy support.
 Their advocacy services can help you resolve issues or concerns and help you have a say in the way you, or someone you love, is cared for.
 Call 0330 440 9000 for advice or text SEAP to 80800 and someone will get back to you.

 VoiceAbility gives advocacy support.
 Call 01223 555800 for advice or find the phone number for your local VoiceAbility service.

 Contact the charity Age UK to see if they have advocates in your area.
 Contact Age UK online or call 0800 055 6112.